Cookie Preferences

 • Team meeting end (don't interrupt business)

-• Lunch hour or break time
+• Lunch hour or break time — this is the gold standard for workplace reveals

-• Friday afternoon (celebratory mood)
+• Friday afternoon (celebratory mood, week is wrapping up)

 Avoid:

-• During important presentations
+• During important presentations or client meetings

-• When key team members are absent
+• When key team members are absent (you don't want someone to miss it and feel left out)

 Who to Tell First